daohoangson/techcon2022/README.md

 - An AWS Amplify project has been initialized with `amplify init`.
 - Authentication has been setup with `amplify add auth`.
 - Backend API has been setup with `amplify add api`, using AWS Fargate container-based deployment.
+- Storage has been setup with `amplify add storage`, using a DynamoDB table to store thumb ups.

 # Important files